MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 > "What happens if I do _this_?"

 In sand games, just like in other cellular automata (such as the _Game of Life_), the behavior of any single element is very simple.
 The interactions _between_ the elements and across the space is where the depth of the system unfolds.
-The result is a system with suprising depth and variety to explore.
+The result is a system with surprising depth and variety to explore.

-It's also important that this system is engaging not just for it's complexity, but also because of the ways your imagination sees reality reflected in it.
+It's also important that this system is engaging not just for its actual depth, but also because of the ways your imagination sees reality reflected in it.
 Predicting how a scenario will play out based on your physical intuition is a form of play, as is visualizing imaginary versions of what you see represented on screen.
 Much like playing with dolls or other simplistic simulations, pouring some yellow pixels onto some green ones can invoke a scene in your mind far more vivid than what happens on the screen.

 > "Low-fidelity art is also appealingly open to interpretation.
 If a character is only eight pixels tall, a large part of what we see is within our own imagination." - Loren Schmidt